nuxeo/nuxeo-bench-site/content/scenarios.md

 ## Sources

 The benchmark is composed of a serie of a dozen of Gatling simulations.
+Those simulations cover important use cases of a content platform such as mass import, create, read, search, browsing, update and delete of content.

 They are part of the [Nuxeo source](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-distribution/nuxeo-distribution-cap-gatling-tests/).

-Those scenarios cover important use cases of a content platform such as import, browsing, update of some content.
+The simulations are driven by a [Jenkins job](https://github.com/nuxeo/nuxeo-bench/).

 ## Description

 ### Mass import

-This simulation use the 'nuxeo-platform-importer' to generate random document with attachement.
+This simulation use the [nuxeo-platform-importer](https://github.com/nuxeo/nuxeo-platform-importer/) to generate random document with an attachement.
+The attached binary file is stored in S3 and the fulltext is extracted and indexed.

 ### Create document using REST

-Create documents using the rest API.
-The documents are imported from a CSV file.
+Create documents using the REST API.
+The documents are imported from a CSV file, there is no file attachement.

-### Navigation REST
+### Read using REST

-Get a random folder and document using the REST API.
+Get a random folders and documents using the REST API with various metadata.

+### Search using REST

+Performs fulltext search using terms from a CSV file.

 ### Navigation JSF

-View a random folder and a document in it, view all document tabs.
+Using the web UI, view a random folder and a document in it, view all document tabs.

-### CRUD REST

-Create a document, Read, Update and Delete it.

-### Read/Write REST
+### CRU+Delete using REST

-Mixing JSF and Rest Navigation with Document update.
+CRUD is Create/Read/Update/Delete of document, this is done on top of previously imported documents.

+### Benchmarks mixing actions

+Mixing web UI navigation and CRUD in REST.

-### Elasticsearch Reindexing
+### Reindexing repository

-Time to drop and recreate the repository index.
+Time to drop and recreate the Elasticsearch index, documents are loaded from the repository.